-- Creativity and Innovation: Envision and explore rich teaching and learning opportunities. - Commitment: Educate students to their full potential and uphold the greater good of the school. - Choice: Empower individual paths and goals through personalized learning. - Excellence: Foster a climate of high expectations, quality, and accountability. - Integrity and Compassion: Model honesty, dignity, fairness, and responsibility while demonstrating respect and understanding.
+- Creativity and Innovation: Envision and explore rich teaching and learning opportunities. - Commitment: Educate students to their full potential and uphold the greater good of the school.

+- Choice: Empower individual paths and goals through personalized learning. - Excellence: Foster a climate of high expectations, quality, and accountability. - Integrity and Compassion: Model honesty, dignity, fairness, and responsibility while demonstrating respect and understanding.

-Students at JCS-Pine Valley are part of an independent study education model and are generally referred to as being in the home study program or the academy program.
+Students at JCS - Cedar Cove are part of an independent study education model and are generally referred to as being in the home study program or the academy program.
+Recently we added TK to our K-12 program for parents who wanted to begin homeschooling earlier.
 Daily instruction of TK-12 home study students is done by the parent-teacher under the supervision of an EF.
-K-8 students may get instruction one day a week at a learning center or the EF may work with the parent to incorporate instruction from our educational enrichment partners.
-Students at our 6-12 academy are taught by a certificated teacher less than 74% of the time and by a parent-teacher more than 26% of the time.
-Our student population at Pine Valley consists primarily of white students (80.1%) and Hispanic/Latino (21.6%) students.
-Our special education population is somewhat larger than traditional districts, with an overall percentage of 15.8%.
-Due to the nature of independent study, our English language learner population is fairly small (2.3%), since for at least a portion of the week the parent is the teacher of the student.
-Our socioeconomically disadvantaged population is 44.4%, and our homeless and foster youth make up 3.5% of the population.
+K-8 students may elect to use vendor funds for instruction from one of our vendors.
+Students at our TK-4 academy are taught by a certificated teacher less than 74% of the time and by a parent-teacher more than 26% of the time.

+Our student population at Cedar Cove consists primarily of white students (68.5%) and Hispanic students (24.6%).
+Our special education population is comparable to large districts, with an overall percentage of 13.1%.
+Due to the nature of independent study, our English language learner population is extremely small (less than 1%), since for at least a portion of the week the parent is the teacher of the student.
+Our socioeconomically disadvantaged population is 35.4% and our foster/homeless youth population is 2.3%.
 While we don't have a migrant population in the traditional sense, we do have a somewhat transient population.
 Some families decide that home study is not the right "fit" for them, while others move back and forth between different charter schools looking for different resources and schedules.
-Our 6-12 academy, however, has a consistent base of students who typically stay with us through graduation once they start.
+Our TK-4 academy, however, has a consistent base of students who typically stay with us through 4th grade once they start.
+Additionally, in the 2024/2025 school year, our Academy program will start the transition to become a Spanish Dual Immersion with immersion in TK and K grades.

-Students come to JCS-Pine Valley for various reasons: some are looking for an option other than their local school because they aren't happy with what their local school has to offer; some are drawn to the academy because of its project-based program or smaller classes; others like the balance of home school and classroom-based instruction; and still others prefer the traditional home study model with the flexibility and choice in curriculum and daily schedule.
-Because JCS-Pine Valley covers a relatively large geographical area, our student demographics and needs vary somewhat depending on the region.
+Students come to JCS-Cedar Cove for various reasons: some are looking for an option other than their local school because they aren't happy with what their local school has to offer; some are drawn to the academy because of its project-based program or smaller classes; others like the balance of home school and classroom-based instruction; and still others prefer the traditional home study model with the flexibility and choice in curriculum and daily schedule.
 As a school, we look at data for the academy and home school separately, and as a whole to identify our students' needs.
-While JCS-Pine Valley strives to support all learners in meeting their potential, we are very aware of our struggling and at-risk learners and their diverse needs and are constantly striving to provide additional support.
+While JCS-Cedar Cove strives to support all learners in meeting their potential, we are very aware of our struggling and at-risk learners and their diverse needs and are constantly striving to provide additional support.